vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: `--ar`

 Allows incoming connections from ESXi hosts to VCHs over the public network rather than over the management network.
-This option allows containers on container networks to indirectly access assets on the management or client networks via the public interface, if those assets are routable from the public network.
+This option allows containers on bridge networks to indirectly access assets on the management or client networks via the public interface, if those assets are routable from the public network.
 If the management network does not have route entries for the vCenter Server and ESXi host subnets,  and you do not set `--asymmetric-routes`, containers that run without specifying `-d` remain in the starting state.

 In this scenario, use the `--asymmetric-routes` option to allow management traffic from ESXi hosts to the VCH to pass over the public network.
 By setting the `--asymmetric-routes` option, you set reverse path forwarding in the VCH endpoint VM to loose mode rather than the default strict mode.
 For information about reverse path forwarding and loose mode, see https://en.wikipedia.org/wiki/Reverse_path_forwarding.